kailash-manasarovar/statement/docs/timeline/2022/october.md

 ## Halloween

-- On the run up to Halloween I notice that, outside my flat, an effigy is hanging off a lamppost.
+- On the run up to Halloween I notice that, outside my flat and in full view from the window, an effigy is hanging off a lamppost.
 It feels sinister, especially considering Lorraine Blackbourn hung herself.